-Several approaches have been investigated to remove theartifacts on the tile edges.
+Several approaches have been investigated to remove the artifacts and over segmentation due to contagious segments in image.
 In [7] and later in [8], the authors introduced the idea of "contagious" segments.

 At the beginning of the segmentation procedure, the contagious segments are the pixels along the tile edges.
 During the merging process, when a segment merges with a contagious segment, the resulting segment becomes contagious.
 A solution proposed by the authors was to prevent two contagious segments from merging, in order to limit the propagation of the contagious property.
 However, as mentioned in [9], this approach is unreliable because, oftentimes, there are so many segments, which became contagious, that the region-growing process would stall prematurely.
 Another idea was to divide the image into adaptive tiles [10].
 The borders of the tiles are built along the line of the maximum image gradient.
 This way, it is expected that the lines follow the border of the segments.
 However, the authors warn that, in certain cases, this approach creates inconsistent objects.
 In [9], the authors propose an alternative solution for the contagious segments.

-They propose the RHSeg algorithm, which is an approximation of the original algorithm HSeg [11].
+They propose the recursive hierarchical segmentation RHSeg algorithm, which is an approximation of the original algorithm HSeg [11].
 A split-and remerge process is performed after each iteration to remerge the contagious segments.
 This method successfully removes the artifacts on the tile edges but remains an approximation of HSeg.
 Therefore, the equivalence of the results, with respect to the segmentation without tiling, is not ensured.
 A different idea was to process the artifacts after stitching the segmented tiles together.
-In [12], the authors propose using a topological criterion to remove the artifacts on the tile edges.